 Start a Business and Become Your Own Boss – The skills you learn will last a lifetime.
 But those entrepreneurs who you work for today are retiring; there aren’t enough experienced tradesmen to replace them all!
 Your hard work will eventually lead you to the path of working for yourself, with your own employees, your own trucks and equipment and the satisfaction that comes with leading the next generation of tradespeople.
 Small businesses are some of the most lucrative opportunities in the country!

-Did you finally hop down off the fence and are ready to look into a trade that excites you?
+Did you finally hop down off the fence?
+Are you ready to look into a trade that excites you?
 Great!
-Here are some of the most in-demand trades commanding high salaries that you could consider:
+Here are some of the best trade jobs and most in-demand trades which command high salaries: